The Lodger (1944 film): Plot

 Slade, a serial killer, is a lodger in a 19th-century family's London home.
 So is a singer, Kitty Langley, who definitely has caught Slade's eye.
 The man of the house, Robert Bonting, is recovering from a nervous breakdown caused by business reverses.
 So the family is initially blind to Slade's increasingly peculiar behavior, such as turning all portraits of women to face the wall and burning odds and ends in the middle of the night.

 Women are being brutally killed in the Whitechapel district.
 Scotland Yard is investigating, and a detective, John Warwick, begins to cast his suspicions in Slade's direction.
 Kitty, meanwhile, has also developed an attraction to Slade.
 When Jennie, a former actress who asked Kitty for a handout just before being murdered in her own home is discovered, the investigation increasingly revolves around Kitty's circle of associates.

 Slade goes to see Kitty perform at a cabaret.
 Watching her and her troupe perform a flesh-revealing Can-Can dance brings out his worst instincts.
 He goes backstage afterward, rants that his brother had taken his own life due to a failed association with an actress; and tries to make her his next victim.
 But Warwick's men get there just in time.
-Unwilling to be taken into police custody, Slade flees to the riverbank, and leaps to his death.
+Unwilling to be taken into police custody, Slade crashes through a window and leaps to his death in the river.